michelegarry/MGarryIT1025/Lab1B/readme.md

 * Names
 * Transactions

+People
-People - Anyone who interacts with the machine and take out or deposit money Process - Reading card, displaying information, selecting amount of money, spitting out or depositing the correct amount of momey
+* Anyone who interacts with the machine and take out or deposit money

+Process
+* Reading card
+* Displaying information
+* Selecting amount of money
+* Spitting out or depositing the correct amount of momey

 # Github